ymeskini/backend-template/README.md

 The app will be available at `http://localhost:4444`.
 To change the port you'll need to update the `docker-compose.yml` file and the `Dockerfile` to match the new port defined in the `.env` file.

+NB.
+SWC is not doing typechecking so you'll need to run `npm run type:watch` in a separate terminal to get typechecking.

 # Installing new packages
 When you install a new package you'll need to rebuild the image by stopping the container.